matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 HANDLER tbl_name CLOSE
 ```

 The `HANDLER ...
-OPEN` statement opens a table, making it accessible using subsequent `HANDLER ...
-READ` statements.
-This table object is not shared by other sessions and is not closed until the session calls `HANDLER ...
-CLOSE`  or the session terminates.
+OPEN` statement opens a table，making it accessible using subsequent `HANDLER ...
+READ` statements。This table object is not shared by other sessions and is not closed until the session calls `HANDLER ...
+CLOSE` or the session terminates。
 The `HANDLER ...
-READ` syntax fetches a row from the table in natural row order that matches the WHERE condition.
-Natural row order is the order in which rows are stored in a TAE table data file.
+READ` syntax fetches a row from the table in natural row order that matches the WHERE condition。Natural row order is the order in which rows are stored in a TAE table data file。
-Without a `LIMIT` clause, all forms of `HANDLER ...
-READ` fetch a single row if one is available.
-To return a specific number of rows, include a `LIMIT` clause.
-It has the same syntax as for the SELECT statement.
+Without a `LIMIT` clause，all forms of `HANDLER ...
+READ` fetch a single row if one is available。To return a specific number of rows，include a `LIMIT` clause。It has the same syntax as for the SELECT statement。
 `HANDLER ...
 CLOSE` closes a table that was opened with `HANDLER ...
-OPEN` .
+OPEN`。
-Example:
+Example：

 ```
 mysql> create table t1(a int ,b int);